SteelCompendium/compendium/docs/Classes/Conduit/1st-Level Features/Conduit Ward/Quickness Ward.md

 # Quickness Ward

-The gods imbue a divine wind within you.
-When an adjacent creature deals damage to you, you can shift a number of squares equal to your **Intuition score** after the damage is dealt.
+The gods imbue a divine swiftness within you.
+Whenever an adjacent creature deals damage to you, you can shift up to a number of squares equal to your Intuition score after the damage is dealt.